florianmaxim/bash/README.md

 ```
 ;
 ```
-Will execute both commands.
-No matter what.
+Will execute both commands unless the first one exits.
 ```
 &&
 ```